Playfair's axiom

 In geometry, Playfair's axiom is an axiom that can be used instead of the fifth postulate of Euclid (the parallel postulate):

 In a plane, given a line and a point not on it, at most one line parallel to the given line can be drawn through the point.

 It is equivalent to Euclid's parallel postulate in the context of Euclidean geometry and was named after the Scottish mathematician John Playfair.
-The "at most" clause is all that is needed since it can be proved from the remaining axioms that at least one parallel line exists.
-The statement is often written with the phrase, "there is one and only one parallel".
-In Euclid's Elements, two lines are said to be parallel if they never meet and other characterizations of parallel lines are not used.
+The "at most" clause is all that is needed since it can be proved from the first four axioms that at least one parallel line exists given a line L and a point P not on L, as follows: